Gustavo1500/MnemoCLI/README.md

 MnemoCLI is built on the belief that a better memory leads to a more organized and creative life.
 This tool is for everyone—from the casual hobbyist to the competitive pro.

+**Want to help?** We welcome word-list updates, bug fixes, and new training modes!
+Please read our [**Contributing Guidelines**](CONTRIBUTING.md) to get started.

-If you find a bug, have a feature request, or want to contribute a more curated dictionary for any language, please open an issue or submit a pull request.
+If you find a bug or have a feature request, please [open an issue](https://github.com/Gustavo1500/mnemocli/issues).

 **I have built this tool to help me master the Method of Loci, and I hope it can help you too.
 All feedback and contributions are greatly appreciated!**